The Black Hole (1979 film): Writing

 Four months later, director John Hough, who had just directed Escape to Witch Mountain (1975), was approached to direct the film.
 Although he liked the premise, he felt the script needed more revisions, so he brought in Sumner Arthur Long for an additional rewrite.
 However, by summer 1976, the production team was still unsatisfied with the script, and audiences' interest in the disaster genre was steadily declining.

-Hibler died in August 1976, but with the amount of work already invested in the project, Miller took over the project.
+Hibler died in August 1976, but with the level of work already invested in the project, Miller took over the project.
 In October, writer Ed Coffey was added to rewrite the script.
 By February 1977, Jeb Rosebrook was included to restructure the story, in which the script was then changed to focus on a small core group of astronauts who would encounter a black hole, which was a phenomenon that had been a growing discussion within the scientific community.

 While the script was again being rewritten, Hough left the project and decided to direct Brass Target (1978).
 In December 1977, Miller then approached Gary Nelson, who had just been nominated for a Primetime Emmy on the political miniseries Washington: Behind Closed Doors, to direct the project.
 Nelson read a draft of the script and declined the offer.
 However, he was called back to the studio, and after observing the miniatures and matte paintings created by Ellenshaw, he agreed to direct.

 Rosebrook finished his final draft in March 1978, but because Disney was still displeased with the script, Gerry Day was hired for some script doctoring.
 After scientific research headed by marketing director Martin Rabinovitch, the title The Black Hole was selected to convey the power and mystique of the film.

 Casting

-Nelson initially considered casting Sigourney Weaver in the role of Kate McCrae, but the head of the casting department balked at the actress' unusual name and rejected her.
+Nelson initially considered casting Sigourney Weaver in the role of Kate McCrae, but the head of the casting department balked at the actress's unusual name and rejected her.
 By October 1978, most of the actors had been cast, with the exception for Jennifer O'Neill cast as Kate McCrae.
 O'Neill had been told she needed to cut her hair because it would be easier to film zero-gravity scenes.
 Initially hesitant, she eventually agreed and brought her personal hairstylist Vidal Sassoon to the studio.
 O'Neill consumed multiple glasses of wine during the haircut, then left the studio noticeably inebriated and was subsequently hospitalized following a car crash, which cost her the role.
 Yvette Mimieux was cast the following day and agreed to have her own long hair cropped.